IMPORT_TRANSFORM

 D("bar.com", REG_MY_PROVIDER, DnsProvider(DSP_MY_PROVIDER),

-Transform rules are: RANGE_START, RANGE_END, NEW_BASE.
-NEW_BASE may be:
+Transform rules are: RANGE_START, RANGE_END, NEW_BASE or NEW_IP.

 • An IP address.
 Rebase the IP address on this IP address.
 Extract the host part of the /24 and add it to the "new base" address.